So you’ve decided you want to try yoga. You have your leggings on and your yoga mat in hand. However, something is still holding you back.

 Remember that it’s not all physical movements.
 You need to focus on your breathing.
 Use each inhale to see where you hold tightness.
 Each exhale will help you relax deeper into the posture.
 In more physical practices, you will link your movements to your breath.

 Listed below are some of the best yoga poses for beginners.
-For more hands on guidance you may choose to attend a beginner class at a studio.
+For more hands-on guidance you may choose to attend a beginner class at a studio.
 If practicing at home suits you better, find a yoga DVD you like or look up one of the many yoga videos available online.

-Before you begin it’s important to release any expectations you have.
+Remember, no judgment, it’s important to release any expectations you have.
 Don’t force yourself into a pose.
 Think less about the shape you are making and more about the sensations you are creating.

 Think of energetically reaching your tailbone back behind you.
 This will lengthen the spine and help to release the low back.
 Hold for 5-10 breaths, relaxing down more with each exhale.

-Balasana is an important restorative pose.
+Balasana is an important restorative yoga pose.
 You can return to this during any yoga class.
 If you ever feel out of breath or like you need a break during a class, come into child’s pose and do some deep breathing.

 Feel this deep stretch in the hamstring and breathe into any tightness.
 As you gain flexibility you will be able to bring your torso closer to your leg.
 Hold for 5 – 10 breaths and then repeat on the other side.